haryoa/IndoData/README.md

 Dataset that contains Indonesian - Lampung language pairs.

 The data should contains 3000 rows, unfortunately, the data is not aligned perfectly.
-So, I decided to manually see which row is starting to get row.
+So, I decided to manually see rows that are perfectly aligned in the PDF.
 Afterwards, I cut the remaining one.

 Currently, the data contains 1727 rows.